i am: a teacher

 i am: a community member

 My neighbors may know me as the “that shy one who always has earbuds in and can’t use a snowblower right” but they are very kind to me all the same!
 We are all members of overlapping circles of community and care, and there are several I try to participate in, when my health and finances permit.
 I am a member of a union, have run for office in my community, and contribute to local groups (LISTEN, the UVDSA) and national organizations (the FFRF) that I think are doing good in the world.
+Each season I get local veggies Sunrise Farm, and would definitely recommend them for anyone looking for a heartfelt CSA in the Upper Valley.

 i am: a hobbyist